 HSVC Volunteers who are not currently Animal Ambassadors will be welcomed back to the shelter soon.
 Those who are interested in participating in the HSVC Volunteer Program, please review the Volunteer page below for more information.

 Any questions regarding the HSVC Volunteer Program should be directed to Audra Lucas, Volunteer Coordinator for the HSVC.
 Audra can be reached at [email protected] or 805-646-6505 x110.

 Thank you for your interest in becoming a volunteer at the Humane Society of Ventura County.
-Our volunteers play a crucial role in promoting health, safety, welfare, compassionate care and protection of all animals in the Ventura County.
-Our volunteers are dedicated members of our team assisting in all areas of our operation.
 As a private, non-profit organization that does not receive funding from the government or national animal welfare organizations like HSUS or ASPCA, we depend on people like you who selflessly give their time to the animals and the programs that support them.
-Becoming a volunteer with HSVC is both a great responsibility and privilege.
+Becoming a volunteer with HSVC is both a great responsibility and a privilege.
 We (both shelter staff and volunteers) pride ourselves on our outstanding care of animals and expect the same from incoming team members.
 But don’t worry!
 We will provide all the training you will need to make this experience “pawsitive” for you and the animals!